usanCode/pythonWeek8Project/README.md

 The method I followed was first to use the [owid-covid-data.csv](./owid-covid-data.csv) file as the dataset from which our analysis will be conducted .

+I have created a new jupyter notebook in which , I will read the csv file, import the needed modules for reading the file, be able to made my analysis and find correlations, and visualitions also.

+**Modules used**
+I have imported:

+"*"Pandas
+"*"Seaborn
+"*"Numpy
+"*"matplotlib.pyplot